List of Hajime no Ippo characters: Mamoru Takamura

 He originally was a delinquent who often got into fights.
 Because of his strength, he usually left his victims with serious injuries.
 He was disowned by his family due to a brawl he initiated with some fans who were booing his older brother in a rugby match.
 By the time the brawl was over, at least twenty people were injured.
 After the incident, Takamura continues to brawl in the streets out of utter boredom until he meets Coach Kamogawa, who stepped in to keep him from killing someone after noting his powerful right.
 After weeks of relentless running and forcing him to use only left jabs - and without a single sparring session - Takamura defeats his first opponent twenty-five seconds into the first round.
 He works his way to becoming the JBC Middleweight Champion, and then moves on to defeat Bryan Hawk to become the WBC Junior Middleweight Champion, and then beats David Eagle for the WBC Middleweight Championship, and then beats Richard Bison to win the WBA Middleweight Championship and unify both the WBC and WBA Middleweight Championships (which makes him the only current World Champion from Japan).
 His current aspiration is to conquer the next four classes up through heavyweight.

 Morikawa described Takamura as by far the best pound for pound fighter in the series.
-He's the ideal blend of athleticism, technique, intelligence and instincts.
+He is the ideal blend of athleticism, technique, intelligence and instincts.
 Morikawa often uses Takamura's keen insight to break down what is happening during a fight.
 Even before he started boxing, his strength, speed, stamina, and reflexes were already world class and he easily could have become a national champion.
 But despite his prodigious natural talent, his determination to achieve greatness has pushed himself to work tirelessly at his craft, and he suffered through painful weight control without complaint to reach the world stage.
 He is the former Japanese Middleweight Champion, the former WBC Junior Middleweight Champion, former unified WBC and WBA Middleweight Champion, and the current WBC Super middleweight champion.
 Takamura currently holds a record of 27–0–0, with all twenty-seven wins coming by knockout.